CSCfi/pebbles/howto_launch_on_pouta.md

 Now that you know that ssh works, copy the m2m OpenStack RC file to the server

-    $ scp path/to/your/saved/rc-file.bash cloud-user@<public ip of the server>
+    $ scp path/to/your/saved/rc-file.bash cloud-user@<public ip of the server>:

 SSH in again, source the OpenStack credentials and continue installation